Alumni

 BS Environmental Biology, 2018

 Meg was a project leader and Honors student in the lab.
 She was incredibly involved with the campus community at UD, minoring in sustainability, energy and the environment, participating in the Rivers Stewards program and working as a Sustainability Intern with the Hanley Sustainability Institute.
 Meg started working in the lab for Rachel McNeish during her first semester freshmen year.
 She assisted with chlorophyll analysis on NDS samples.
 On the weekends, Meg studies restoration ecology in native ecosystems the Dayton area.
 Meg also enjoys “herping” or looking for reptiles and amphibians in her free time.
 Meg’s research in the lab included developing a new technique for sampling salamanders in headwater streams and assessing the role of Lonicera maackii invasion on the herbaceous community in forests near Ohio.
 During her time at UD Meg spent time in both India and China.
-She left the lab to become a naturalist an educator at Mount Harmon nature center in the redwood forests of California.
+She left the lab to become a naturalist an educator at Mount Harmon nature center in the redwood forests of California and later returned as a graduate student (see above).

 Eric Borth